Jobs

 Assistant Archaeologists

-As an Assistant Archaeologist, you’ll participate in fieldwork across Alberta and/or BC, participating in Archaeological Impact Assessments (AIAs), Preliminary Field Reconnaissance (PFRs), Historic Resource Impact Assessments (HRIAs), or Historic Resource Impact Mitigations (HRIMs), traveling to and from base locations for up to 10 to 14 days at a time.
-You’ll also travel daily to and from project areas, conducting pedestrian traverses and subsurface testing as required.
-Experience is preferred but not necessary; we can train you up.
-However, we do need you to have the following.
+As an Assistant Archaeologist, you will participate in various archaeological assessments, including BC Archaeological Impact Assessments (AIAs), Preliminary Field Reconnaissance (PFRs), and Alberta Historic Resource Impact Assessments (HRIAs), traveling to and from base locations for up to 10 to 14 days at a time.
+This position involves traveling to and from project areas daily, performing pedestrian traverse, and conducting subsurface testing as required.
+What we need from you is:

 Supervising Archaeologists